$1.2 Million Verdict: Wrongful Death – Perforated Ulcer

 Once again, the approach adopted by the plaintiff’s lawyers turned out to be the right one.
 The jury awarded Lacey’s daughter $600,000 in past damages and $600,000 in future damages.
 Half of the liability was apportioned to Stoecker and the other half to Merritt.

-To schedule a free consultation with an experienced personal injury lawyer, call 314-A-LAWYER (252-9937) or contact us online.
+To schedule a free consultation with an experienced wrongful death lawyer, call 314-A-LAWYER (252-9937) or contact us online.

 *The results obtained in each case depend on a variety of factors that are unique to each case.
 Every case is different and these results, while accurate, do not guarantee a similar result in your case and cannot be used to predict the results of your case.